Ripley Springs environmental enhancements

 The university is considering a phased programme of works linked to the obligations to deliver the Green Space and Visitor Management Plan objectives ahead of the first occupation of the Rusham Park student village in 2026.

 Link with other Estate projects and plans

-Given the wider benefits that the Ripley Springs area offers in relation to improving the flow, storage and managed discharge of surface water in the northern part of the site (and the opportunity to create a Sustainable Urban Drainage solution linked to the erection of new academic buildings in the Piggery Gate area – such as the Eastern Gateway Building), the university is looking to bring forward the project early and in advance of any new student accommodation units in the southern area of the campus.
+Given the wider benefits that the Ripley Springs area offers in relation to improving the flow, storage and managed discharge of surface water in the northern part of the site (and the opportunity to create a sustainable urban drainage solution linked to the erection of new academic buildings in the Piggery Gate area) the university may wish to bring forward the engineering aspects of the project early and in advance of any new student accommodation units.